Bay Area Laboratory Co-operative: Scandal

 In 2003, the United States Attorney for the Northern District of California began investigating BALCO.
-U.S. sprint coach Trevor Graham had given an anonymous phone call to the United States Anti-Doping Agency (USADA) in June 2003 accusing a number of athletes being involved in doping with a steroid that was not detectable at the time.
+That June, U.S. sprint coach Trevor Graham made an anonymous phone call to the United States Anti-Doping Agency (USADA), accusing a number of athletes of being involved in doping with a steroid that was not detectable at the time.
 He also named Victor Conte as the source of the steroid.
-As evidence, Graham delivered a syringe containing traces of tetrahydrogestrinone, nicknamed "the Clear."
+As evidence, Graham delivered a syringe containing traces of tetrahydrogestrinone (THG), nicknamed "the Clear."

-Shortly after, Don Catlin, MD, the founder of the UCLA Olympic Analytical Laboratory, developed a testing process for tetrahydrogestrinone (THG).
+Shortly after, Don Catlin, MD, the founder of the UCLA Olympic Analytical Laboratory, developed a testing process for tetrahydrogestrinone.
 Now able to detect the new substance, he tested 550 existing samples from athletes, of which 20 proved to be positive for THG.

-On September 3, 2003 agents of the Internal Revenue Service, Food and Drug Administration, San Mateo Narcotics Task Force, and United States Anti-Doping Agency conducted a house search at the BALCO facilities.
-Beside lists of BALCO customers in a BALCO field warehouse they found containers whose labels indicated steroids and growth hormones.
-In a house search at Anderson's place two days later, steroids, $60,000 in cash, names lists and dosage plans were found.
+On September 3, 2003 agents of the Internal Revenue Service, Food and Drug Administration, San Mateo Narcotics Task Force, and United States Anti-Doping Agency conducted a search of the BALCO facilities.
+Alongside lists of BALCO customers in a BALCO field warehouse they found containers whose labels indicated steroids and growth hormones.
+In a search at Anderson's home two days later, steroids, $60,000 in cash, names lists and dosage plans were found.

 Among the athletes listed in the record of BALCO customers were: